 Relying on immutable backups stored locally within the physical data center is an expensive risk for many organizations.
 These organizations leverage removable media, such as disk or tape, to create an “air gap” between the production environment, primary backup repository and the backup copies.
 However, management is cumbersome and the time to retrieve, rehydrate and restore data from cold media is at odds with the dwindling RTOs demanded today.

 Unitrends Forever Cloud is a proprietary cloud service that provides users with a solution for cost-effective long-term data retention and the utilization of Disaster-Recovery-as-a-Service (DRaaS).
-Once written to the cloud target, objects cannot be changed or deleted until the end of their specified retention period.
+Data written to Unitrends cloud is stored in an immutable format.
+That means once data written to the cloud target, those objects cannot be modified, changed or otherwise deleted until the end of their specified retention period.
 A local Unitrends appliance can read backup copies on the target and download granular items or entire backup groups back to the local instance in an on-demand, self-service fashion.

 However, no external source, not even the source appliance, can modify, change or delete backups as they are stored on immutable blocks.
 Unitrends encrypts all data in transit and at rest with AES 256-bit encryption and meets major industry regulations for compliance and security including SOC 2, HIPAA, GDPR and more.

 Defense against ransomware requires a multifaceted, continuous effort combining end-user training and awareness, security controls and configurations, and a well-tested BCDR strategy.
 As part of your BCDR solution, Unitrends provides protection against and recovery from these advanced threats.